ayeshkadike/AI-Chess-Engine/README.md

 # AI-Chess-Engine
-Created an AI Engine that lets you play chess with an AI.
+Created an AI Engine that lets you play chess with an AI (In beta so a lot of bugs will exist).

 Entry point throught MAIN.py